Bipolar disorder/Manic depression

 Although qualified counsellors and psychotherapists do not have to have a specific level of training to treat bipolar disorder, it can be reassuring to know they have experience working in this area.

-Professionals best equipped to deal with bipolar disorder will have accredited qualifications in one or more of the following therapies recommended by The National Institute for Health and Clinical Excellence (NICE):
+Professionals best equipped to deal with bipolar disorder will have accredited qualifications in one or more of the following therapies recommended by The National Institute for Health and Care Excellence (NICE):

 - Cognitive behavioural therapy (CBT)